By Shelby Coleman

 Audiences are thrilled by the return of director Lindsey Augusta Mercer, responsible for the recent Carnegie productions Tick…Tick…Boom! and Kinky Boots.
 Mercer highlights the authors choice to forego Shakespearean dialogue for contemporary vernacular in this brilliant dark comedy that is an adaptation of “The Witch of Edmonton.”
 Mercer has created a world that forces the audience to think about what drives their decisions and whether the ensuing consequences are worth it.
 The distinction between the contemporary dialogue, set and mannerisms of the actors create a universe that shows that perversity that can grow from the smallest seed.
 The stark modern coldness of Doug Stock’s set design in contrast with the more period correct rich fabrics and layers of Maria Fernanda Ortiz Lopez’ costume design helps to further this division.

 The use of sound throughout this production furthers the movements and timeline of the different souls.
 Sound immerses us into the world Mercer and their production teams have conceived.
 Sound Designer Kaitlyn Barnett Proctor’s use of clashing music for scene and “soul” changes meld beautifully with the background noise of a busy castle and flickering candles.
-The sounds are fused so effortlessly with the world created by the entire production team that they fade away into the background as the scenes continue.
+The sounds are fused so effortlessly with the world of the Witch production team that they fade away into the background as the scenes continue.

 Overall